prenagha/launchbar/README.md

 Note: if you don't use 'iPad' as the device name for your iPad in [Command-C](http://danilo.to/command-c) then after running this action once go to `~/Library/Application Support/LaunchBar/Action Support/com.renaghan.launchbar.CopyToIPad/Preferences.plist` and adjust the setting to match your preferred name

+## Share Safari Link

+Action that gets the Title and URL of the currently selected tab in Safari and returns it back to LaunchBar for further sendTo processing.
+Making it easy to send a link to the current Safari page via email for example, or by using the Copy to iPhone action.

+## MailMate

+Implementation of LaunchBar's mail API for MailMate application.
+Install by going to LaunchBar setting, Actions, Options, and point "Create emails with" to this script.